 Physics-based simulations and deep learning integrate experimental data to identify folding rules, predict misfolding pathways, and connect molecular dynamics to disease.

 Protein misfolding underlies neurodegeneration, cancer, and genetic disorders, together affecting millions worldwide.
-Yet we still lack quantitative tools to detect when folding pathways begin to fail inside living cells.
+Yet we still lack quantitative tools to detect when folding pathways begin to fail inside cells.
 Understanding structural failure at its origin is essential for prevention.

 AI can predict final structures, but not the dynamic pathways that lead to them.
 Folding is a non-linear, force-driven process shaped by molecular interactions and cellular conditions.
 Capturing these dynamics in real time is a central scientific challenge.